Robert De Niro Has Public Meltdown Amid Divorce Proceedings

 “This is ridiculous,” The Oscar award winner said loudly as he made his way to the back of the building.

-By this point the large swarm of photographers was accompanied by a large swarm of fans and passerby who scrambled into purses and coat pockets looking for their phones so they too could take pictures and record videos of the public meltdown.
+By this point, the large swarm of photographers was accompanied by a large crowd of fans and passersby who scrambled into purses and coat pockets looking for their phones so they too could take pictures and record videos of the public meltdown.

 Robert De Niro has public meltdown after divorce court https://t.co/oSvELU4TVi pic.twitter.com/UaWDVDJjPa